Predictors of quality of life 1 year after minor stroke or TIA: a prospective single-centre cohort study

 -

-Structured follow-up pathway to support people after transient ischaemic attack and minor stroke (SUPPORT TIA): protocol for a feasibility study and process evaluation
+Structured follow-up pathway to address unmet needs after transient ischaemic attack and minor stroke (SUPPORT TIA): Feasibility study and process evaluation.

 by: Grace M Turner, et al.